 KinderNature's Activities page provides great resources for educational group activity ideas for any time of the year.

 Travel with fun-loving Muppets Elmo and Murray from Sesame Street to two of America's most popular national parks in the new online series Sesame Street Explores National Parks.
 Six short videos and accompanying hands-on activities introduce preschoolers to the natural world of habitats, seasons, and animal families.
-This series is a partnership between Sesame Street, the National Park Service and the National Park Foundation.

 According to site creator Rusty Keeler, the Earthplay site is an online community designed to help people create playscapes that connect children with nature.
 The site includes ideas for do-it-yourself playscapes, resources, a blog, and more.